The year is coming to an end but it’s not too late to get your personal finances in shape. We provide 16 tips on how to start the new year off right.

 Make sure you and your loved ones are well protected if something happens to you.
 Now is a good time to consider whether any major life changes, like the birth of a child in the past year, might mean the need for insurance.
 If you do have enough coverage, it’s still a good time to review the different types of coverage you have.
 As we explained in Why Whole Life Insurance Is a Bad Investment, term life insurance makes more sense for most young people than whole or universal life insurance.
 And while it might seem like a bad time to do so, it is actually a good time of the year to gently review with parents or elders their own coverage.
 Long-term care coverage for older parents is one area often overlooked, even by many financial advisers.
 Also, many retiring boomers fail to consider how much they will have in the way of out-of-pocket healthcare costs post-retirement.
 If you want to perform a quick back-of-the-napkin calculation to estimate these costs for an older parent or loved one check out this free one-click cost calculator.

-Turn on Direct Indexing in your Wealthfront account
+Turn on Stock-level Tax-Loss Harvesting in your Wealthfront account

-If you are a Wealthfront client who has invested at least $100,000 with us in a taxable account, there’s no time like the present to opt in to our Direct Indexing service.
-Direct Indexing is unique in that the more money you invest, the greater the potential benefit.
+If you are a Wealthfront client who has invested at least $100,000 with us in a taxable account, there’s no time like the present to opt in to our Stock-level Tax-Loss Harvesting service.
+Stock-level Tax-Loss Harvesting is unique in that the more money you invest, the greater the potential tax benefit.
 That’s because the more you invest, the more securities you own.
 The more securities you own, the greater the opportunity for harvesting losses.
-For example, assuming you have short-term gains against which you can apply the extra losses you receive from Direct Indexing, over the long term a $100,000 Direct Indexing portfolio will generate losses that could equate up to an extra 0.22% of your portfolio value per year after-tax.
-At $500,000 the annual benefit could be approximately 0.35% and at $1 million the annual benefit could be up to 0.48%3.

 Review your spending and set up automated savings